ZornLab/Mona/README.md

 ## Data preparation

-Mona should be thought of as a layer on top of Seurat, which handles the actual data processing.
-For a consistent and reliable experience, we recommended preparing your datasets with the included functions, which try to follow the best practices in Seurat.
+If you are not familiar with single cell analysis, we recommended preparing your datasets with Mona's included functions, which try to follow the best practices in Seurat.
 Here is an example for processing a single dataset:

 ```
 counts <- Read10X("raw_data/dataset")